Master of Science in Management (MSc)Offered by:

 - Official GMAT Score (minimum of 580)

-For information on the Graduate Management Admission Test (GMAT) please visit the GMAT page (hyperlink to common GMAT page).
+For information on the Graduate Management Admission Test (GMAT) please visit the GMAT page.
 You must complete the analytical section of the GMAT also.

 - Official English Proficiency Test (where applicable)